netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

  : Unauthorized read access of these lists will allow an attacker to identify the actual resources that are bound to ACLs.
-Likewise, access to this information will help an attacker to better scope its attacks to target resources that are specific to a given network insteaf of performing a random scan.
+Likewise, access to this information will help an attacker to better scope its attacks to target resources that are specific to a given network instead of performing a random scan.
 Likewise, disclosing some of this information (e.g., IP addresses of core routers) may nullify the effect of topology hiding strategies.